gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 GitLab on AWS can leverage many of the services that are already configurable with High Availability.
-These services have a lot of flexibility and are able to adopt to most companies, best of all is the ability to automate both vertical and horizontal scaling.
+These services have a lot of flexibility and are able to adapt to most companies, best of all is the ability to automate both vertical and horizontal scaling.

 In this article we'll go through a basic HA setup where we'll start by